AccelByte/accelbyte-go-sdk/docs/samples/oidc.md

 #### Endpoint `/callback`

 Get auth token from `PhantAuth` with `code` from the query string and perform login platform using Platform ID and ID Token from PhantAuth auth token.
-After login platform is successful, we can try to call some AccelByte Cloud endpoints.
+After login platform is successful, we can try to call some AccelByte Gaming Services endpoints.

 ```go
 // Handler for callback from PhantAuth